Table of Contents

 Salutogenesis: a Concept by Antonovsky

-The term salutogenesis (salus = health, genesis = formation) was coined by medical sociologist Aaron Antonovsky in the 1980s as a opposite term to pathogenesis (pathos = pain, sorrow).
-Antonovsky compared the adaptability to menopause of various ethnic groups of women and found out that even concentration camp survivors could be classified as for the most part “healthy” – despite the inhumane tortures they had had to suffer.
+The term salutogenesis (salus = health, genesis = formation) was coined by the medical sociologist Aaron Antonovsky in the 1980s as an opposite of the term pathogenesis (pathos = pain, sorrow).
+Antonovsky compared the adaptability to menopause of women of various ethnic groups and found out that even concentration camp survivors could be classified for the most part as ‘healthy’ despite the inhumane tortures they suffered.

-His focus was on the question why some people remain healthy in spite of adverse personal and environmental factors.
+His focus was on the reason why some people remain healthy in spite of adverse personal and environmental factors.
 Health is not only the reduction of diseases; it should also be actively promoted.

-The concept of salutogenesis emphasizes two main pillars to the maintenance of health:
+The concept of salutogenesis emphasizes 2 main pillars regarding the maintenance of health: